joshbegley/nyt-latest/README.md

 `The “Shrinking” star discussed her first nomination while picketing outside Disney.
 “It’s a crazy day today,” she said.
 “I have to stand in solidarity.”`\
 https://nytimes.com/2023/07/12/arts/television/jessica-williams-shrinking-emmy-nomination.html?searchResultPosition=7

-**Iger to Remain as Head of Disney Through 2026**\
+**Bob Iger to Remain as Head of Disney Through 2026**\
-`The 72-year-old chief executive previously said he planned to leave when his contract ended at the end of 2024.`\
+`The 72-year-old chief executive previously said he planned to leave a the end of his contract in 2024.`\
 https://nytimes.com/2023/07/12/business/media/disney-bob-iger.html?searchResultPosition=8

 **Football Superfan Caught in California and Charged in $70,000 Bank Theft**\